KnpLabs/php-github-api/README.markdown

 Add a label to the issue by username, repo, label name and issue number.
 Requires authentication.
 If the label is not yet in the system, it will be created.
-Returns an array of the issue labels as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of the issue labels.

 ### Remove a label from an issue

     $github->getIssueApi()->removeLabel('ornicar', 'php-github-api', 'label name', 4);

 Remove a label from the issue by username, repo, label name and issue number.
 Requires authentication.
-Returns an array of the issue labels as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of the issue labels.

 ### Search issues matching a label